WebAssembly/component-model/design/mvp/JS-Reference.md

     1. Components work whether they are importing a web API, or a JS polyfill, or a component polyfill
     1. Components are tolerant of web API evolution
     1. Component misuse of a web API results in failure at that call-site, not a link time error
-4. Components have improved performance when calling web APIs compared to today
+4. Components have better web API performance than WebAssembly modules today

 ## Non-goals

 1. Components importing every kind of web API
 1. Components exporting any kind of JS API

+The gaps ideally will narrow over time after a v1.0 release, but may not ever fully close.

 ## The WebAssembly namespace